 \subsection{Efficiency Analysis}

-To evaluate the efficiency of \method, we measure two types of latency: \textbf{(1) Offline Indexing Latency}, referring to the time required to preprocess documents before retrieval, and \textbf{(2) Online Retrieval Latency}, referring to the time required to process a query during retrieval.
+To evaluate the efficiency of \method, we measure two types of latency: \textbf{(1) Offline Indexing Latency}, referring to the time required to preprocess documents before retrieval, and \textbf{(2) Online Retrieval Latency}, referring to the time required to process a query during retrieval.\footnote{For fair comparison, all experiments are conducted on 16 Intel(R) Xeon(R) Platinum 8480C CPUs and a single NVIDIA H200 GPU.
+All results are averaged over five runs.}

-As shown in Table~\ref{tab:latency}, \method requires additional offline processing time for \vs construction.~\footnote{For fair comparison, all experiments are conducted on 16 Intel(R) Xeon(R) Platinum 8480C CPUs and a single NVIDIA H200 GPU.
-All results are averaged over five runs.} However, its online retrieval latency is \textit{significantly} lower than that of multi-vector methods, e.g., 99.88\% faster than ColQwen2.5 per query.
+As shown in Table~\ref{tab:latency}, \method requires additional offline processing time for \vs construction.
+However, its online retrieval latency is \textit{significantly} lower than that of multi-vector methods, e.g., 99.88\% faster than ColQwen2.5 per query.
 Despite this efficiency, as shown in Table~\ref{tab:main}, \method achieves accuracy comparable to multi-vector models while substantially outperforming single-vector ones, confirming its strong trade-off between efficiency and accuracy.